MaevaVinet/book_notes/The Sovereign Individual by James Dale Davidson and Lord William Rees-Mogg.md

 - We are on the edge of one of the biggest societal transitions from the Industrial Age to the Information Age.

 ## DEFINITIONS
-"The metaverse"; is a dense virtual community with its own laws.
+"The metaverse"; a dense virtual community with its own laws.

 "Feudalism"; the social system where nobility held land in exchange for military service.